Sannin shogi: Checkmate and winning the game

 A player may not move into check or remain in check, even check by an ally.
 Likewise, a player may not check or checkmate an ally, and each player regardless of alliance must defend against check or threat of checkmate on the next move.
-(That is, if Middle and Last are allies, and First places Middle in check, Middle must answer the threat, even if he knows or thinks Last will come to the rescue.)
+(That is, if Middle and Last are allies, and First places Middle in check, Middle must answer the threat, even if they know or believe Last will come to the rescue.)

-A player loses the game upon checkmate, and is not given the opportunity to resign on his next turn.
+A player loses the game upon checkmate, and is not given the opportunity to resign on their next turn.
 (That is, if Middle and Last are allied, and First checkmates Middle, the game is over, regardless of whether Middle or Last recognize this and resign.)
-When mated, all the player's pieces are removed from the board and from the game.
+When mated, all of the player's pieces are removed from the board and from the game.
 They are not captured by the mating player.
 Play then shifts to the mating player, regardless of whose turn it would otherwise have been.

 There are three ways to win sannin shogi: